Guaranteeing a physically realizable battery dispatch without charge-discharge complementarity constraints: Introduction

 From the above literature, battery models based on relaxing complementarity constraints fail under practical conditions which then leads to violation of battery SoC constraints when the said models are employed in optimization problems.
 This is particularly true with reverse power flow from increasing number of vehicle to grid (V2G) systems.
 Hence, there is a need for models that respect the SoC constraints without having to resort to non-linear complementarity constraints.
 Another factor is a shift towards real-time control of power systems~\cite{tang2017real}, which motivates a need to avoid mixed-integer formulations.
 To tackle this critical problem, in this work, we propose a method that respects the battery SoC constraints under practical conditions and, at the same time, avoids the need for non-linear complementarity constraints or binary variables.
 We augment the battery model with a linear term that utilizes a simplified battery model using only the net battery power exchanges.
 This simplified linear term results in tightening of the SoC upper limit in the battery model.
-The contribution is a new battery dispatch formulation whose optimal solution predicts a physically realizable dispatch, i.e., one that respects the SoC limits.
+The contribution is a new linear energy storage dispatch formulation whose optimal solution predicts a physically realizable dispatch, i.e., a sequence of power set-points whose resulting SoC trajectory respects the actual SoC limits.
+That is, the authors' definition of \textit{physically realizable} refers to the state (or system's output) being achievable rather than an implementation (i.e., systems input sequence) being achievable.
 We provide analysis that proves the feasibility of this technique and also provide bounds on its conservativeness with regards to the tightening of the SoC limits.
 Bounds on the worst-case tightening of SoC limits can be calculated \textit{a priori} based on parameters such as the optimization horizon and time-step and the battery specs.

 In the rest of the manuscript we develop a novel, linear formulation of the optimal battery dispatch problem that respects the SoC limits without using complementarity constraints.
 We analyze the approach and provide simulation results that demonstrate its effectiveness.